Stephanie-Schefer/Wicked-Problems/project5.md

 This plot shows layer 8 which represents dts_160 : tree cover, flooded, fresh or brakish water.
 Across the country, values range from 0 to 100.
 ![](plot_8.png)

 This plot shows layer 10 which represents bare areas.
-The most bare areas occurs around the perimeter of the country.
+The most baren areas occurs around the perimeter of the country.
 ![](plot_10.png)